rabanti-github/TaskRunner/README.md

 Furthermore, you need the following knowledge when using TaskRunner:

-* Basic knowledge of XML (tags, attributes, escaping etc.)
+* Basic knowledge of XML (tags, attributes, escaping, etc.)
 * Basic knowledge how to run a command line application
 * Basic knowledge about the Windows task scheduler or the local group policy editor (gpedit.msc) if you want to use TaskRunner as proxy app